 Gemma Dale, senior HR professional and co-founder of The Work Consultancy, says there are many technology trends to be mindful of, and the most important thing that HR and People teams need to do is ‘make the effort to understand the technology’.

 ‘I meet many HR professionals who are not digitally literate, and refuse to try and use new tools.
 This simply isn’t good enough.
 HR is well placed to lead organisations into a digital future but they need to start with themselves,’ says Dale.

 David D’Souza, head of engagement and London at CIPD, the professional body for HR and people development in the UK, agrees: ‘HR leaders need to become far, far more technology aware – outside of our traditional realms of HR systems – and start thinking about how technology can be used to support performance and reinforce culture.
 There is some really interesting work to be done in partnership with IT to make this happen.’

 First up is AI.
 The use of AI in HR is already happening, mainly in the form of chatbots, as we recently wrote about .
 But future applications will see it used to help hiring managers decide which candidates to select for a specific role and what attributes in their profile will be a good fit for the company’s values.

-AI will even be able to suggest what interview questions to ask by analysing the data of employees who are already succeeding in the company and comparing these attributes with those in the candidate pool.
+AI will even be able to suggest what interview questions to ask by analyzing the data of employees who are already succeeding in the company and comparing these attributes with those in the candidate pool.

 Jon Thurmond, regional human resources manager at Team Fishel, thinks the integration of AI with self-service HR tools will be interesting to watch, along with ‘real time performance management as employees look for additional insights into their performance’.